When I first started blogging back in 2009, there was a lot I didn’t know. I had more questions than answers and more confusion than clarity.

 Here’s where the money equation comes into play.

 At the end of the day, your audience is not after information, they are after transformation.
+The good news for you is that there are several ways you can earn money as a blogger.

 This is why in section one we identify what their struggles are.
 Once we understand this, we can create books, online courses, keynotes, and coaching programs to help them experience transformation.
 We teach three primary income channels for online communicators: